MatteoLarrode/DataViz-2102/Graphing Relationships/README.md

 ![](README_files/figure-commonmark/unnamed-chunk-13-1.png)

-From this simple scatterplot, and the linear regression fitted to the data, it seems that countries with high levels of Internet penetration are associated with high levels of freedom of discussion for women.
+From this simple scatterplot, and the linear regression fitted to the data, it seems that countries with higher levels of Internet penetration are associated with higher levels of freedom of discussion for women.
 However, an important omitted variable bias could emerge if we do not take governance into account.
 Indeed, democracies, usually characterized by high levels of freedom of discussion, are also often more developed